KITTEL Investigations and Appeals

 Are Legal Fees refunded on Success?

-Legal fees will only be refunded if the appeal is categorised as ‘complex’ by the Tribunal and that depends on the amount and how complex the issues are.
-In a straight forward MTIC appeal under, say, £1million, the appeal is generally not complex and the winning party does not recover costs.
-However, even in complex cases, a trader can elect to opt out of the costs regime and no party gets its costs; it is solely a matter for the trader.
+Kittel cases are generally classed as complex due to the amount of tax involved, and the winning party will recover costs, if that is what you want.
+However, even in complex cases, a trader can elect to opt out of the costs regime and no party gets its costs; it is solely a matter for the company appealing.